csbg/BioinformaticsPracticals1/python3.md

 - keyword `class`
 - class name (here `Protein`)
 - colon
-- indented statements (suite)
+- indented statements (suite, class body)

 We also define an *init method*, which must be named `__init__()` and is called by Python whenever a new object is instantiated from the class.
 In the body of the init method, we initialize the instance variables `self.name` and `self.sequence`.
 These variables store the name and sequence of an object and thereby completely describe its state.

 We create a new object `ins_A` of class `Protein`.
 To this end, we call the class name like a function and supply the arguments required by the init method.
-Once the object `ins_A` has been create, we may access its attributes (object name – dot – attribute name).
+Once the object `ins_A` has been created, we may access its attributes (object name – dot – attribute name).

 ```python
 ins_A = Protein(name="insulin A chain", sequence="GIVEQCCTSICSLYQLENYCN")